UK vs USA Education Differences: Complete Guide for Indian Students

 • PhD: Like 4-6 years, for coursework + comp + dissertation.

-The USA prioritizes flexibility.
-Students can change majors, do minors and try out different fields before settling on a specialization.
-This transparent academic system is one of the most essential UK vs USA education differences you must consider.
+The USA prioritises flexibility.
+Students can change majors, pursue minors, and explore different fields before settling on a specialisation.
+This transparent academic system is one of the most significant differences between the UK and the USA education systems that you should consider.

 • UK: Focuses on independent learning.
 Anticipate fewer hours, more self-study, and serious final exams.